Ard3ny/ard3ny.github.io/_posts/2023-02-25-Docker-vs-LXC.md

 ## Proxmox LXC vs Docker

-I’m a big proxmox fan because it’s a great open source project, easy to use, ZFS supported hypervisor and use it on pretty much daily basis in my work or my homelab I’m going to mention it’s LXC hypervisor as well.
+I’m a big proxmox fan because it’s a great open source project, easy to use, ZFS supported hypervisor and use it on pretty much a daily basis in my work or my homelab I’m going to mention it’s LXC hypervisor as well.

 Proxmox Containers are how we refer to containers that are created and managed using the Proxmox Container Toolkit (pct).
 They also target system virtualization and use LXC as the basis of the container offering.